spatie/laravel-pjax/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

-The middleware code in this package was originally written by [Jeffrey Way](https://twitter.com/jeffrey_way) for the [Laracasts](https://laracasts.com)-lesson on [pjax](https://laracasts.com/lessons/faster-page-loads-with-pjax).
+The middleware in this package was originally written by [Jeffrey Way](https://twitter.com/jeffrey_way) for the [Laracasts](https://laracasts.com)-lesson on [pjax](https://laracasts.com/lessons/faster-page-loads-with-pjax).
 His original code can be found [in this repo on GitHub](https://github.com/laracasts/Pjax-and-Laravel).